PurpleBooth/git-mit/docs/binaries/git-mit-config.md

 Commands:
-  set                      Update or add an initial in the mit configuration non-clean-behaviour      Get the current behaviour when the repository is mid-rebase or merge set-non-clean-behaviour  Set the current behaviour when the repository is mid-rebase or merge generate                 Generate a file version of available authors available                List available authors example                  Print example mit toml file
+  set                      Update or add an initial in the mit configuration non-clean-behaviour      Get the current behavior when the repository is mid-rebase or merge set-non-clean-behaviour  Set the current behavior when the repository is mid-rebase or merge generate                 Generate a file version of available authors available                List available authors example                  Print example mit toml file